sylvainjule/kirby-embed/README.md

 # Kirby Embed

-Embed field for Kirby 3.
+Embed field for Kirby 3 and 4.
 Display embeds from various media sites (Youtube, Vimeo, Souncloud, Instagram, etc.) by only providing the url to the medium.
 Built on top of [oscarotero/Embed](https://github.com/oscarotero/Embed).

 ![embed-screenshot](https://user-images.githubusercontent.com/14079751/64260995-163b3380-cf2c-11e9-85dc-77f0b8a79a1f.jpg)